Order & Pay for restaurants

 Order & Pay is more than just a conversion machine.
 It’s an expression of everything that makes your restaurant yours.
 There’s a balance here – design principles, a clear UX hierarchy, and careful study of what makes people convert – that can actually help your self-expression, just as an artistic form can focus the boundaries of your creativity.
 But that form should also be expressive.
 Make sure you can tweak the colour scheme, and add food images to show everyone what excellent food yours is.

 StoreKit believes in a “best of breed” approach – software which integrates and works in concert with other software in your restaurant stack.
-Ensure that your software can integrate with your point-of-sale, so that you can understand your whole business across all the different touchpoints.
-Delivery, reporting, inventory, and more.
+Ensure that your mobile ordering software can integrate with your point-of-sale so that you can understand your whole business across all the different touchpoints: delivery, reporting, inventory, and more.